Cassandra Wilson: Solo career

-Personal life
+Personal life and death

 Wilson was married to Anthony Wilson from 1981 to 1983.

-She has a son, Jeris, born in the late 1980s.
-Her song "Out Loud (Jeris' Blues)" on the album She Who Weeps is dedicated to him.
-For many years she and her son lived in New York City's Sugar Hill, in an apartment that once belonged to Count Basie, Lena Horne and the boxer Joe Louis.
+She had a son, Jeris, born in the late 1980s.
+Her song "Out Loud (Jeris' Blues)" on the 1991 album She Who Weeps is dedicated to him.
+For many years, Wilson and her son lived in New York City's Sugar Hill, in an apartment that had once belonged to Count Basie, Lena Horne, and the boxer Joe Louis.

-From 2000 to 2003 Wilson was married to actor Isaach de Bankolé, who directed her in the concert film Traveling Miles: Cassandra Wilson (2000).
+From 2000 to 2003, Wilson was married to actor Isaach de Bankolé, who directed her in the concert film Traveling Miles: Cassandra Wilson (2000).

-Wilson and her mother are members of Alpha Kappa Alpha sorority.
+Wilson and her mother were members of Alpha Kappa Alpha sorority.

+Wilson died in Jackson, Mississippi, at the age of 70.
+Her date of death is reported variously as having occurred on September 1 or September 2, 2026.